syncfusion-content/wpf-docs/wpf/SfDiagram/Page-Settings.md

 Custom Units

 MeasurementUnit is an abstract class.
-The Unit property of PageSettings is of type MeasurementUnit.
+The Unit property of PageSettings is of MeasurementUnit type.
 A new kind of measurement unit can also be created by implementing this abstract base class.